 Committees (other than Mayoral / Executive Committee) and Purposes of Committees Municipal Committees Purpose of Committee Sec 80 Corporate Services Advise the Executive Mayor on corporate services related matters Sec 80 Rural Development Advise the Executive Mayor on rural development related matters Sec 80 Human Settlement Advise the Executive Mayor on human settlement related matters Sec 80 Infrastructure Advise the Executive Mayor on infrastructure development related matters Sec 80 Local Economic Development Advise the Executive Mayor on local economic development related matters Sec 80 Finance Advise the Executive Mayor on financial related matters Sec 80 Public Safety Advise the Executive Mayor on public safety and emergency services related matters Sec 80 Health & Social Development Advise the Executive Mayor on health and social development related matters Training Committee Identifies the training needs of employees and manages implementation of training Local Labour Forum Discuss labour matters and implement the Organisational Rights Agreement Regional audit Committee To provide oversight of the financial reporting process, the audit process, the company's system of internal controls and compliances with laws and regulations.
-Risk management committee Is responsible for assisting the Accounting Authority / Officer in addressing its oversight requirements of risk management and evaluating and monitoring the institution's performance with regards to risk management Disciplinary board committee Is responsible for examining alleged breaches of discipline within the organization, profession and adjudicating them Regional performance audit To evaluate the performance of stated programs to determine their Committee effectiveness and make changes if needed.
-A committee that assists the mayor by offering advice and taking decisions together with the executive mayor with regards to designated Mayoral Committee powers.
+Risk management committee Is responsible for assisting the Accounting Authority / Officer in addressing its oversight requirements of risk management and evaluating and monitoring the institution's performance with regards to risk management Dissiplinant board same itte Is responsible for examining alleged breaches of discipline within the Disciplinary board committee Regional performance audit organization, profession and adjudicating them To evaluate the performance of stated programs to determine their Committee effectiveness and make changes if needed.
+Committee A committee that assists the mayor by offering advice and taking decisions together with the executive mayor with regards to designated Mayarol Committee powers. ТВ